Gianlooca/alteramusica/README.md

 ### User Goals
 - Finding a good e-commerce for second-hand, analog format peculiar music.
 - Finding a buyer of second-hand off-market music in analog format.
-- Finding all the information about the records/cassettes he/she is interested in.
+- Finding as much information as possible about the records/cassettes he/she is interested in.
 - Seeing clearly the prices of the products.
 - Finding the location of the physical store.